WWE Judgment Day (2007): Storylines

 The event included matches that resulted from scripted storylines.
-Results were predetermined by WWE's writers on the Raw, SmackDown!, and ECW brands, while storylines were produced on WWE's weekly television shows, Monday Night Raw, SmackDown!, and ECW.
+Results were predetermined by WWE's writers on the Raw, SmackDown!, and ECW brands, while storylines were produced on WWE's weekly television shows, Raw, SmackDown!, and ECW.

-John Cena in his third WWE Championship reign.
+John Cena in his third WWE Championship reign, which at the time was Raw's world championship.

 The main feud heading into Judgment Day on the Raw brand was between John Cena and The Great Khali, with the two battling over the WWE Championship.
 The rivalry started on the April 30 episode of Raw during a non-title match between John Cena and Shawn Michaels when Michaels was attacked from behind by The Great Khali.
 Edge and Randy Orton were also knocked out by Khali.
 The Great Khali then performed a Khali Bomb on Cena.
 The following week, Khali defeated Michaels in a number one contenders match by knockout after executing the Khali Bomb on Michaels through the announce table.
 Later that night, Khali stole Cena's WWE title belt.
-On the May 14 episode, when Cena attempted to take his belt back, Khali attacked him.
+On the May 14 episode of Raw, when Cena attempted to take his belt back, Khali attacked him.

 The predominant feud on the SmackDown! brand was between Edge and Batista, with the two feuding over the World Heavyweight Championship.
 The feud started on the May 11 episode of SmackDown! when Batista challenged The Undertaker for the World Heavyweight Championship in a Steel Cage match.
 Both men escaped the steel cage at the same time, thus ending in a draw.
-After the match, Mark Henry made his return and attacked Undertaker.
-Edge then defeated Undertaker for the World Heavyweight Championship after cashing in his Money in the Bank contract, which is used to receive a title match of the owner's time and place of choosing.
-On the May 18 episode, Batista confronted Edge and challenged him to a match for the World Heavyweight Championship at Judgment Day.
+After the match, Mark Henry made his return and attacked The Undertaker.
+Edge then defeated The Undertaker for the World Heavyweight Championship after cashing in his Money in the Bank contract, which is used to receive a title match of the owner's time and place of choosing.
+On the May 18 episode of SmackDown!, Batista confronted Edge and challenged him to a match for the World Heavyweight Championship at Judgment Day.

 The primary feud on the ECW brand was between Team McMahon (Vince McMahon, Shane McMahon, and Umaga) and Bobby Lashley, with Vince and Lashley feuding over the ECW World Championship.
 Lashley had represented Donald Trump in the "Battle of the Billionaires" and defeated Vince's representative Umaga, thus becoming a rival of the McMahons.
 The McMahons and Umaga defeated Lashley in a three-on-one handicap match to allow Vince to win the ECW World Championship.
 Lashley demanded a rematch for the ECW World Championship, and Vince booked himself, Umaga, and Shane in another three-on-one handicap rematch against Lashley for the ECW title.